DrK-Lo/lotterhoslabprotocols/defiance.md

 `/shared_lab` cannot be accessed with `scp`, so you'll need to move (`mv`) things to your remote repository before downloading to your personal computer

+### Installed packages
+Stefan has pre-installed a large variety of useful packages on compliance (formerly comp5).
+It can be useful to know which version of a package you are using and it is not always intuitive to check the package version from the command line.
+[Click here](/installedpackages.md) for a list of packages, including version numbers.

 ### Checking and managing resource usage on defiance

 Defiance is a shared resource, so it is important to monitor the resources being used in order to avoid overloading the server.
 Before beginning any resource-intensive analysis, you should log into comp5 and enter the command `htop` to bring up the following interface: